Hesperian Health Guides

 ART and drug resistance:

-When people do not take ART at the right times every day, their HIV can become resistant.
+When people do not take ART at the same times every day, their HIV can become resistant.
 The virus changes so the medicine will not work as well against it.
 If drug resistant HIV spreads among many people, then ART medicines will no longer work very well.
 Taking ART correctly helps preserve its effectiveness for everyone.